NickMcGrath/3522_A00931408/Assignments/Assignment1/readme.txt

 features (the ones specified in this assignment and any extra features) that you may or may not have implemented.
 This will help me keep an eye out for them as I grade your work.

+To run the program launch from fam.py file.